Bootstrap based uncertainty bands for prediction in functional kriging: Simulation Study

-In Figure~\ref{simulation_width_n35} (left), we show the depth based band width corresponding to a sample size of $n=25$ and all simulation scenarios, while Figure~\ref{simulation_width_n35} (right) summarizes the difference in width when using band depth and distance for the same sample size.
+In Figure~\ref{simulation_width_n35} (top), we show the depth based band width corresponding to a sample size of $n=25$ and all simulation scenarios, while Figure~\ref{simulation_width_n35} (bottom) summarizes the difference in width when using band depth and distance for the same sample size.
 The remaining figures (for $n=50,90$) are not shown here due to space limitations but are available upon request as supplementary material.
-As expected, the width of the interval in the curve domain becomes greater towards the borders.
-As for the effect of the covariance function parameters, greater values of the scale parameter $\sigma^2$ lead to wider prediction bands, while for a fixed value of the scale parameter, the width of the band decreases slightly with increasing range $\phi$.
-When comparing band depth and distance (Figure~\ref{simulation_width_n35} (right)) it is interesting to see that the depth based interval is predominantly wider than the distance based one, regardless of the value of $\sigma^2$ and $\phi$.
+Greater values of the scale parameter $\sigma^2$ lead to wider prediction bands, while for a fixed value of the scale parameter, the width of the band decreases slightly with increasing range $\phi$.
+When comparing band depth and distance (Figure~\ref{simulation_width_n35} (bottom)) it is interesting to see that the depth based interval is predominantly wider than the distance based one, regardless of the value of $\sigma^2$ and $\phi$.
 Figure~\ref{sim6_width_depth_alln} shows the depth based prediction band width for a fixed simulation scenario ($\sigma^2=0.5$ and $\phi=1.5$) and all three samples sizes; here it can be seen that as $n$ increases, the width of the interval decreases and it becomes slightly more stable on $T$.